 |Amsterdam Amstel station||T12||De Pijp||+ 9 minutes walk|

 |Amsterdam Sloterdijk station||Train Amsterdam CS > M52||Vijzelgracht||Transfer at Centraal Station|

 |Amsterdam Bijlmer ArenA station||M50 > M52||Vijzelgracht||Transfer at station Zuid|

 |Schiphol Airport railway station||Train > M52||Vijzelgracht||Transfer at station Zuid|

 Metro 52 (Noord/Zuidlijn)

-De easiest and fastest way to travel to the Heineken Experience is by metro 52 (Noord/Zuidlijn).
-This is Amsterdam’s latest metro line running from the northern part of Amsterdam under the IJ River, passing Amsterdam Centraal station, the city center, and down to Amsterdam Zuid station.
+The easiest and fastest way to travel to the Heineken Experience is by metro 52 (Noord/Zuidlijn).
+This is Amsterdam’s latest metro line running from the northern part of Amsterdam under the IJ River, passing Centraal station, the city center, and down to station Zuid.
 The 9.2km-long line officially opened on July 22, 2018.
-In just 15 minutes, passengers can travel the 10km journey, with stops at Noorderpark Station on the north of the IJ River, Amsterdam Central, Rokin, Vijzelgracht, De Pijp and Europaplein.
+In just 15 minutes, passengers can travel the 10km journey, with stops at Noorderpark Station on the north of the IJ River, Centraal Station, Rokin, Vijzelgracht, De Pijp and Europaplein.
 The efficient service runs every six minutes during the day and every seven to eight minutes in the evening.

 Make sure you travel in the right direction.
 Use the metro map below to determine whether you have to take metro 52 in the north or south direction.